Latest News (8)

 2019 Business and Property Owner Information.
 The 2019 Business and Property Owner Information brochure provides general information regarding the Downtown Development Authority.

 St. Joseph Today.
 St. Joseph Today is a non-profit 501(c)3 organization founded in 1979.
 Its mission is to enhance the image and recognition of St. Joseph and its surrounding communities, promote business and tourism development and to augment the effort of local governmental units.
-They are dedicated to serving visitors, residents and local businesses.
+It is dedicated to serving visitors, residents and local businesses.

-They coordinate and organize over 60 events that take place within the City of St. Joseph which includes the weekly seasonal farmers market.
+It coordinates and organize more than 60 events that take place within the City of St. Joseph, including the weekly seasonal farmers market.